Cuvieronius: Ecology

-Cuvieronius is suggested to have been a generalist mixed feeder that consumed a wide range of plant resources.
+Cuvieronius inhabited tropical and subtropical latitudes, in environments spanning from savanna and grassland in northern Mexico, open gallery forest in Guatemala, tropical rainforest in Costa Rica, and the arid cool-temperate Andes mountains in northwest South America.
+It spanned altitudes from 90 m below current sea level on the continental shelf (but which during the Pleistocene was periodically exposed as dry land) near the Pearl Islands of what is now Panama, to at least 3880 m above current sea level in the Bolivian Andes.

+Cuvieronius is suggested to have been a generalist mixed feeder that consumed a wide range of plant resources, including grasses and browse (the leaves and twigs of plants like trees and shrubs).
+Costa Rican C. hyodon were specialised forest inhabitants that primarily fed on C3 plants.
+In 1982, Daniel H. Janzen and Paul Schultz Martin suggested that the diet of Cuvieronius probably included fruit, and that it was likely an important seed disperser of a variety of Neotropical plants with large fleshy fruits similar to those consumed by large animals in Africa, but which lack effective living native seed dispersers, which they described as "Pleistocene anachronisms".
+Cuvierionius may have lived in herds, similar to modern elephants.

+Cuvieronius frequently co-occurred alongside other megafauna species, such as the similarly sized elephantine giant ground sloth Eremotherium, the car-sized glyptodont Glyptotherium, and the rhinoceros-like ungulate Mixotoxodon.

 Evolution

 Cuvieronius initially evolved in North America.
 It is considered closely related to, if not derived from, Rhynchotherium, a North American gomphothere genus known from the Late Miocene and Pliocene.
-The oldest remains attributed to the genus from the Blancan are very fragmentary, and may belong to Rhynchotherium instead.
-The oldest unambiguous records of the genus in North America date to 1.4 million years ago (Ma).
-Cuvieronius was extirpated from its northern range in North America over the course of the Irvingtonian after the arrival of mammoths in North America around 1.3 Ma, presumably due to competitive exclusion by mammoths and mastodons, but persisted in southern North America and Central America until the very end of the Pleistocene.
+Some authors have suggested that the genus first appeared around 2 million years ago, with its earliest fossils found in Florida, while other authors suggest the earliest unambiguous appearance of Cuvieronius in the fossil record in North America dates to somewhat later, around 1.4 million years ago (Ma).
+Cuvieronius was extirpated from its northern range in North America over the course of the Irvingtonian after the arrival of the Columbian mammoth in North America around 1.3 Ma, presumably due to competitive exclusion by Columbian mammoths as well as mastodons, with its last well accepted records in Florida dating to around 500,000 years ago (though some authors have argued it persisted in this region into the Late Pleistocene), but persisted in southern North America (including Mexico) and Central America until the very end of the Pleistocene.
 During the Great American Interchange, Cuvieronius and a relative, Notiomastodon, dispersed into South America.
-Cuvieronius apparently reached South America considerably later than Notiomastodon, with the oldest possible date being 760 ±30 kya and the oldest confirmed date being 304 ±54 kya, and had a much more restricted range, confined mostly to the Andes.
+Cuvieronius apparently reached South America considerably later than Notiomastodon, with the oldest possible date being 760,000 ±30,000 years ago and the oldest confirmed date being 304,000 ±54,000 years ago, and had a much more restricted range, confined mostly to the Andes.